IntuitiveHarmony/collaborativeGitFlow/README.md

 <br>

-That's it.
-You should be back on track.
+After running `git pull origin main` you should be back on track.
 Just make sure to checkout the feature branch you are working on!

 <br>